What is Virtual Reality

 Virtual Reality combines hardware and software to create a virtual environment that users can interact with.
 The hardware typically includes VR headsets, gloves, and motion controllers, which enable users to interact with their surroundings in a virtual space.
 Here’s how the technology functions:

-• Head Tracking:
+- Head Tracking:

 VR headsets use sensors like gyroscopes, accelerometers, and magnetometers to track the movement of your head.
-As you look around in the real world, the display adjusts to simulate the change in perspective in the virtual environment.
+As you look around in the real world, the display adjusts to simulate the change in perspective in the virtual environment. - Motion Tracking:

 Some advanced systems include motion-tracking features, allowing users to move around a virtual space.
-Sensors around the room or on the user can track their movements, translating them into the virtual world.
+Sensors around the room or on the user can track their movements, translating them into the virtual world. - Display Technology:

 Most VR headsets use two displays, one for each eye, which creates a stereoscopic 3D effect.
-Combined with a wide field of view, this tricks the brain into perceiving depth and space in the virtual world.
+Combined with a wide field of view, this tricks the brain into perceiving depth and space in the virtual world. - Haptic Feedback:

-Haptic technology simulates touch, allowing users to feel sensations in the virtual world through specialized gloves, vests, or controllers that provide feedback such as vibrations or force.
+Haptic technology simulates touch, allowing users to feel sensations in the virtual world through specialized gloves, vests, or controllers that provide feedback such as vibrations or force. - Sound:

 3D sound technology enhances the immersive experience by mimicking how sound behaves in real life, allowing users to hear sounds from different directions as they move in the virtual space.